Volunteer Manuel

 2. TEMPLATES AND BLANK FORMS:

-Q. Do I Have to use your template or can I make my own?
+Q. Do I have to use your template or can I make my own?

-3. WHAT AND HOW TO TRANSCRIBE:
+3. WAYS TO TRANSCRIBE:

-while viewing the film, then enter it into the computer, later at home.
-There are "blank" census pages online that you can print out and then fill in with your data.
-Or, you can work with your Excel (or other) spreadsheet program and print out some usable blank pages.
+It may be necessary to write entries on paper while viewing the film then enter it into the computer later at home.
+There are "blank" census forms online that you can print out and then fill in with your data.
+Or, you can work with your spreadsheet program and print out some usable blank pages.

 A variation on this is to photocopy from the microfilm at the library, then